 - 2 large eggs

 - 1 cup sugar

-- 1 tsp baking soda
+- 1 teaspoon baking soda

-- Bake for 60 minutes or until golden brown and a toothpick comes out clean with moist crumbs attached.
+- Bake for 60 - 70 minutes or until golden brown and a toothpick comes out clean with moist crumbs attached.
 It is a very thick bread and may require a little more time depending on your oven.

 - Cool the bread for at least 15 minutes before slicing.